EMCL-EU/EMCL-EU.github.io/content/partners.md

 <div class="container">

-We joined forces with academic partners with complementary expertise and from related disciplines and non-academic partners from the R&D (neurotechnology) and the clinical sector.
+We joined forces with academic partners who are from related disciplines and have complementary expertise, as well as non-academic partners from the R&D (neurotechnology) and the clinical sector.
 These associated partners have been selected because they are stakeholders and potential future employers.
 In EMCL++ an internship at one of these associated partners is mandatory.

 # Educational and Research Institutes